 Kaylene is the School Bereavement Liaison and also works with family orientations and group night coordinator at Billy's Place .
 She is collaborating with the New York Life Foundation in the nationwide Grief Sensitive Schools Initiative, an endeavor designed to better equip teachers and key members within the schools to care for grieving students.
 Kaylene has a strong educational background, previously working as a school counselor, classroom teacher, and most recently retiring from being a principal.
 She has witnessed firsthand within the school system the need to support grieving students, school staff, and families.
 She shares a passion for children, and is a lifelong learner.
 Recently, Kaylene attended Dr. Alan Wolfelt’s four-day training on “Companioning the Grieving Child" to further her skills that she uses while welcoming new families to Billy's Place during their orientations and also while facilitating group nights.
 She has lived in Phoenix since 1986 and is originally from the great state of Ohio- Go Bucks!
 She graduated from Bowling Green State University, where she met her husband.
 Her grown son lives in Mesa.
 She also has a rescue Golden Retriever and a grand kitty.
 She is delighted to be a part of Billy’s Place!

-Courtney is the Social Media Guru at Billy's Place.
-She works to find and create amazing content for our social media.
+Courtney is the Social Media Guru and assists with programming at Billy's Place.
+She works to find and create amazing content for our social media and programming for Billy's Place.
 Courtney is a native of Arizona and graduated from Sandra Day O’Connor here in the valley.
 While attending high school, she took courses in Early Childhood Development and then furthered her education in child psychology at Glendale Community college.
 Helping guide children during such an important emotional, mental and developmental time gave her purpose.
 While growing up and watching family members struggle with the grief process, Courtney quickly settled into a role in life where her main desire was to help others.
 She loves to lend a helping hand but most of all, she loves to make a difference!
 Courtney has a self started boutique that she began about two years ago with the intention of giving women confidence through fashion.
 She is driven, motivated, caring and passionate.
 She came on to the team with the hopes that her presence, selflessness, creativity and willingness to tackle anything will help her contribute to Billy’s Place and the families greatly!